Trovemaster/exocross/docs/source/crosssections.rst

 The maximal number of sub-grids is 100.
 Currently this option only works with simple sampling-type profiles, such as `Voigt`, `Doppler Sampling`,  `Gaussian Sampling` or `Bin`.
 The latter is commonly used to generate super-lines.
-`offset` is an optional keyword to allow region-dependent cutoffs for line profiles.
-If undefined, the value of the global keyword `offset` or the corresponding default value (25 cm-1) is used.
+`offset` or `line-cutoff` is an optional keyword to allow region-dependent cutoffs for line profiles.
+If undefined, the value of the global keyword `offset`  the corresponding default value (25 cm-1) is used.